While we're a global bank, our mission is simple: We responsibly provide financial services that enable growth and economic progress

 Prior, Jane was Global Head of Strategy and Mergers & Acquisitions for Citi from 2007 to 2009 and also led the firm’s re-engineering effort.
 She joined Citi in 2004 to run Client Strategy for the Global Banking division.

 She has been called the "Number 1 Woman to Watch" for two consecutive years by American Banker.
-She is Chairwoman of the Brazil-US Business Council, Founding Board Member of the US-Colombia Business Council, member of the Board of Directors of Banamex, Banco de Chile, AACCLA (American Chamber of Commerce) and the Council of the Americas, and member of the Council on Foreign Relations.
+She is Chairwoman of the Brazil-US Business Council, Founding Board Member of the US-Colombia Business Council, member of the Board of Directors of Banamex, Banco de Chile, AACCLA (American Chamber of Commerce), Council of the Americas, the Board of Dean’s Advisors, Harvard Business School, and member of the Council on Foreign Relations.

 Jane has an M.B.A. from Harvard Business School and an M.A. in economics from Cambridge University.